MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 ## Step 6 - Plan your upgrade from existing versions of Office

 > [!NOTE]
-> **Best practice:** Before installing Office 365 ProPlus, remove any existing versions of Office.
+> **Best practice:** Before installing Microsoft 365 Apps, remove any existing versions of Office.

-Before installing Office 365 ProPlus, we recommend removing any existing versions of Office.
-Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of the Office suite, but we don't recommend it.
-If you need to have two versions of Office on the same computer, we recommend that you keep only the necessary earlier applications and that you plan to transition to using only Office 365 ProPlus when possible.
-To verify the supported versions to be installed alongside Office 365 ProPlus, refer to [Supported scenarios for installing different versions of Office, Project, and Visio on the same computer](install-different-office-visio-and-project-versions-on-the-same-computer.md).
+Before installing Microsoft 365 Apps, we recommend removing any existing versions of Office.
+Microsoft supports installing Microsoft 365 Apps alongside the most recent previous version of the Office suite, but we don't recommend it.
+If you need to have two versions of Office on the same computer, we recommend that you keep only the necessary earlier applications and that you plan to transition to using only Microsoft 365 Apps when possible.
+To verify the supported versions to be installed alongside Microsoft 365 Apps, refer to [Supported scenarios for installing different versions of Office, Project, and Visio on the same computer](install-different-office-visio-and-project-versions-on-the-same-computer.md).

-To help you remove prior versions of Office that use Windows Installer (MSI) as the installation technology, you can use the Office Deployment Tool and specify the RemoveMSI element to automate the removal with your Office 365 ProPlus deployment package.
+To help you remove prior versions of Office that use Windows Installer (MSI) as the installation technology, you can use the Office Deployment Tool and specify the RemoveMSI element to automate the removal with your Microsoft 365 Apps deployment package.
 For details see [Remove existing MSI versions of Office when upgrading to Office 365 ProPlus](upgrade-from-msi-version.md).

 ## Step 7 - Plan for shared computers (optional)

 > [!NOTE]
-> **Best practice:** For shared computer scenarios, such as VDI, enable shared computer activation when deploying Office 365 ProPlus.
+> **Best practice:** For shared computer scenarios, such as VDI, enable shared computer activation when deploying Microsoft 365 Apps.

-If your organization has a virtual desktop infrastructure (VDI) implementation, or you have users that share workstations (for example, shift workers), you need to enable shared computer activation for those devices when you deploy Office 365 ProPlus.
+If your organization has a virtual desktop infrastructure (VDI) implementation, or you have users that share workstations (for example, shift workers), you need to enable shared computer activation for those devices when you deploy Microsoft 365 Apps.

-With shared computer activation enabled, any user that has been assigned an Office 365 ProPlus license can log on to the computer and use the Office 365 ProPlus apps, such as Word or Excel.
+With shared computer activation enabled, any user that has been assigned an Microsoft 365 Apps license can log on to the computer and use the Office apps, such as Word or Excel.
 For more details, see [Overview of shared computer activation for Office 365 ProPlus](overview-of-shared-computer-activation-for-office-365-proplus.md).

 ## Review exit criteria